bradfitz/talk-yapc-asia-2015/talk.md

 * A Go interface is 2 words of memory: (type, pointer).

-* A Go string is 2 words of memory: (base pointer, length, capacity)
+* A Go string is 2 words of memory: (base pointer, length)

 * A Go slice is 3 words of memory: (base pointer, length, capacity)